 MARIA CANTU, DIRECTOR My favorite JTWO memory was at the 2019 Louix Awards.
 The JTWO fam all had a great night together, I won my first Louix, and when it was over, we were the only ones on the dance floor breaking it down.
 Ian did a backbend out of nowhere and I had never laughed harder.
 JELANI THOMAS, PRODUCER My favorite memories are mostly based around the people I've had a chance to meet and work with and the incredible stories I've gotten to hear particularly through The Projects That Matter Initiative.
 Some of my favorite clients to work with were responsibility.org, Fred's Footsteps, Mission First Housing and Bringing Hope Home.

+CHRIS HARLEY, CINEMATOGRAPHER My favorite memory is also that very same Victus Sports shoot.
+It was lan's first day as an intern at JTWO, and for the interior shots, his job was spraying sweat on the players.
+He will forever be known as Sweat Boy.
+ANDREW BROFFT, WEB DEVELOPER Favorite memory: anytime I had the chance to visit the Philly offices from NYC and hang out with the JTWO family.
+VIBES all day.
 JIM PETTIT, ACCOUNT MANAGER Hustling with the OGs - Justin, Travis and Andrew.
 We went into every situation admittedly not knowing everything but walked away with new knowledge and capabilities that led us to tackling the next opportunity.
 Whether it be dabbling with the various technologies to stand up iterations of JTWO's website (Flash, JavaScript, Wordpress) or client websites, we all had one thing in common and that was and I believe still stands to this day - if you don't know something, then learn it.
 More comes to those who don't back down from challenges and instead accepts them as opportunities.
+RICK ANGELI, PRODUCER ...that time we were shooting with Al Roker and I velled, "that's a wrap" before Justin could.
+Lesson learned: only the Directors gets to yell, "that's a wrap."